Abdur-Rahim-sheikh/ml_prep/001_SE_prep/README.md

 - Overhead: Each microservice requires its own resources, which can lead to increased overhead and resource consumption.
 - Data consistency: Ensuring data consistency across multiple microservices can be challenging, especially when dealing with distributed transactions.
 - Monitoring and debugging: Monitoring and debugging microservices can be more complex than monolithic applications, as issues may arise from interactions between multiple services.

+### Django vs Fastapi

+- **Features** of Django

+  - It provides a good sense of security by avoiding common threats like cross-site scripting, SQL injection, etc.
+  - It provides a user authentication system that helps in managing accounts and passwords
+  - Django projects are very suitable for large scale projects
+  - Django is also believed to be a versatile framework, giving developers the flexibility to build various types of applications
+  - Django provides admin portal out of the box

+- **Features** of FastAPI
+  - FastAPI's documentation is interactive, simple, intuitive and offers great editor support
+  - Early validation
+  - Default asynchronous, cause it's built with `ASGI`
+  - Dependency injection is also one of the best features of FastAPI